hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 **Note:**

 1. You can pass a lot of parameters like `kind`, `color`, `fontsize` into the function.
-For more usage documentation, please refer [here](https://pandas.pydata.org/pandas-docs/version/0.22/generated/pandas.DataFrame.plot.html)
+For more usage examples, please refer [the documentation](https://pandas.pydata.org/pandas-docs/version/0.22/generated/pandas.DataFrame.plot.html)
 2. Axes is just like the position of the subplots.
 You can refer to the following picture for better understanding.

 ![Matplotlib axes](assets/matplotlib-axes.png)

 ### seaborn

 Seaborn is a Python data visualization library based on matplotlib, basically, you can regard it as the advanced version of matplotlib, and its closely integrated with `pandas data structures`, with which we can draw more attractive and informative statistical graphics.
-You can refer [here](https://seaborn.pydata.org/tutorial.html#tutorial) for it's documentation and functions.
+You can refer [it's documentation](https://seaborn.pydata.org/tutorial.html#tutorial).

 #### Basic usage